rnrand/group-site/content/authors/jacob-zweifler/_index.md

 title: Jacob Zweifler

 # Role/position
-role: Undergraduate → <br> MA at NYU
+role: Undergraduate → <br> PhD at UMich
-current: Masters Student at NYU
+current: PhD Student at University of Michigan

 # Organizations/Affiliations
 organizations:
-- name: New York University
+- name: University of Michigan
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Jake was an undergraduate at the University of Chicago majoring in math and computer science.
-He is now pursuing a masters degree in mathematics at New York University.
+bio: Jake is a former mathematics and computer science student at UChicago.
+He is now pursuing a PhD in mathematics at the University of Michigan.

 interests:
 - Theoretical Mathematics